-At the 2019 Annual Meeting, as contemplated by Dutch law and as is typical for Dutch registered companies, our Shareholders will be asked to authorize our Board to acquire the Company's own fully paid-up Ordinary Shares up to a maximum of 10% of the issued share capital of the Company for a period of 18 months from the date of the 2019 Annual Meeting in open market purchases, through privately negotiated transactions, or by means of self-tender offer or offers, at prices per share ranging up to 110% of the market price per share at the time of the transaction.
+At the 2020 Annual Meeting, as contemplated by Dutch law and as is typical for Dutch registered companies, our Shareholders will be asked to authorize our Board to acquire the Company's own fully paid-up Ordinary Shares up to a maximum of 10% of the issued share capital of the Company for a period of 18 months from the date of the 2020 Annual Meeting in open market purchases, through privately negotiated transactions, or by means of self-tender offer or offers, at prices per share ranging from the nominal value up to 110% of the market price per share at the time of the transaction.
 This authority to repurchase shares is similar to that generally afforded under state law to public companies domiciled in the United States.
 For purposes of this authorization, "market price" means the highest price officially quoted for the Ordinary Shares on any of the official stock markets on which the Ordinary Shares are listed during any of the 30 banking days preceding the date the repurchase is effected or proposed.
-The current authorization of our Board to repurchase Ordinary Shares is scheduled to expire on December 13, 2019.
+Our Ordinary Shares are currently listed on the Nasdaq Global Select Market.
+The current authorization of our Board to repurchase Ordinary Shares is scheduled to expire on December 19, 2020.

-Under Dutch law and our Articles of Association, our Board may, subject to certain Dutch statutory provisions, be authorized to repurchase our issued Ordinary Shares on our behalf in an amount, at prices and in the manner authorized by the general meeting of Shareholder Adoption of this voting proposal will allow us to have the flexibility to repurchase our Ordinary Shares without the expense of calling an extraordinary general meeting of Shareholders Such authorization may not continue for more than 18 months, but may be given on a rolling basis.
-Although our Board has no present intention to commence an open market or other share repurchase program, our Board believes that we would benefit by authorizing our Board to repurchase our Ordinary Shares if the Board believes such repurchases would be in the best interests of our company and Shareholders.
+Under Dutch law and our Articles of Association, our Board may, subject to certain Dutch statutory provisions, be authorized to repurchase our issued Ordinary Shares on our behalf in an amount, at prices and in the manner authorized by the general meeting of shareholders.
+Adoption of this voting proposal will allow us to have the flexibility to repurchase our Ordinary Shares without the expense of calling an extraordinary general meeting of shareholders.
+Such authorization may not continue for more than 18 months, but may be given on a rolling basis.
+Although our Board has no present intention to commence an open market or other share repurchase program, our Board believes that we would benefit by authorizing our Board to repurchase our Ordinary Shares if the Board believes such repurchases would be in our and our Shareholders' best interests.
 For example, to the extent our Board believes that our Ordinary Shares may be undervalued at the market levels at which they are then trading, repurchases of our share capital may represent an attractive investment for us.
 Such Ordinary Shares could be used for any valid corporate purpose, including use under our equity compensation plans, or for acquisitions, mergers or similar transactions.
-The reduction in our issued capital resulting from any such purchases will increase the proportionate interest of the remaining Shareholders in our net worth and whatever future profits we may earn, if any.
 However, the number of Ordinary Shares repurchased, if any, and the timing and manner of any repurchases would be determined by our Board, in light of prevailing market conditions, our available resources and other factors that cannot be predicted now.
-The nominal value of the Ordinary Shares in our capital that we acquire, hold, hold as pledgee or which are acquired or held by one of our subsidiaries, may never exceed 50% of our issued share capital.
+The nominal value of the Ordinary Shares in our issued share capital that we acquire, hold, hold as pledgee or which are acquired or held by one of our subsidiaries, may never exceed 50% of our issued share capital.

-In order to provide us with sufficient flexibility, our Board proposes that our Shareholders authorize our Board for an 18-month period from the date of the 2019 Annual Meeting to acquire the Company's own fully paid-up Ordinary Shares up to a maximum of 10% of the issued share capital of the Company on the open market, or through privately negotiated repurchases or in self-tender offers, at prices ranging up to 110% of the market price per share at the time of the transaction, within the limits set by Dutch law and the Company's Articles of Association.
+In order to provide us with sufficient flexibility, our Board proposes that our Shareholders authorize our Board for an 18-month period from the date of the 2020 Annual Meeting to acquire the Company's own fully paid-up Ordinary Shares up to a maximum of 10% of the issued share capital of the Company in open market purchases, through privately negotiated transactions or by means of self-tender offer or offers, at prices ranging from the nominal value up to 110% of the market price per share at the time of the transaction, within the limits set by Dutch law and our Articles of Association.